deontologician/node_talk/slides/slides.md

 Let's zoom out a bit more.

+Are we stuck sending our updates to two places? <!-- .element: class="fragment" -->

-Who's the source of all these events, and what are they doing? <!-- .element: class="fragment" -->
+Once to the database as the source of truth, and once to our push notification architecture? <!-- .element: class="fragment" -->

 <video data-autoplay src="movies/07_change_sources.webm"></video>